Search

 The transitional care round consists of a final review of the personalized discharge plan, including home care needs, durable medical equipment, transportation, patient safety information, follow-up appointments, care instructions, and signs and symptoms to monitor.

-Patient perceptions of their care are very much informed by the quality of the communication they have with their nurses, clinicians, and every healthcare provider they come in contact with.
-They will remember the attention, kindness and respect they received from the health care team.
+Patient perceptions of their care are very much informed by the quality of their verbal communication skills with their nurses, clinicians, and every healthcare provider they come in contact with.
+They will remember the attention, kindness, and respect they received from the healthcare team.

 Post-Discharge Outreach Call

-It is also critical that health systems establish a consistent communication strategy, for the automated process offor the post-discharge outreach calls.
+It’s also critical that health systems establish a consistent communication strategy for the automated process of the post-discharge outreach calls.

 The post-discharge outreach call confirms that this plan has been effectively carried out and assesses if the patient has remaining questions for healthcare professionals that can be immediately addressed.

-In order to make the transitional care round purposeful, clinicians and nurses need to make time for heartfelt, relaxed and unhurried interactions with patients that do not follow a tight script.
+In order to make the transitional care round purposeful, clinicians and nurses need to take the time for heartfelt, relaxed, and unhurried interactions with patients that do not follow a tight script.

 To ensure patients stay on the path to recovery, clinicians and nurses should follow up with all patients and provide the opportunity to request help and guidance from healthcare providers.